quangv/docs/src/doc/quick_start/monaca_vs/index.rst

+.. _monaca_vs_tutorial:

 ===========================================
 Monaca for Visual Studio Tutorial
 ===========================================

-Monaca for Visual Studio is an extension which allows you to develop Monaca applications using Microsoft Visual Studio IDE.
+Monaca for Visual Studio is an extension allowing you to develop Monaca applications using Microsoft Visual Studio IDE.

 .. note:: In order to use Monaca for Visual Studio, you are required to have Microsoft Visual Studio 2015 Community Edition, Professional Edition or higher editions.
-Also, you need to subscribe to a valid plan.
+Moreover, you need to subscribe to a valid Monaca plan.
 Please refer to `Pricing <https://monaca.io/pricing.html>`_.

 Before getting started with this tutorial, you will need to: